c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-05-06-Merge-The-Tools.md

 I have been so frustrated with the Minion Game and the technical issues with the autograder in this Python learning website that it started to be a bit demotivated for me to finish my daily coding goal.

-So this is the problem, Imma just copy-paste straight away from HackerRank, wait is this legal?
+Anyway, here is the problem, Imma just copy-paste straight away from HackerRank.

 Given: